...

 A client may approach you with a set budget.
 You may join a roster or casting site with specific rates listed.
 You could be asked to give someone a personalized quote for your services.

 If you have no idea where to start when making a quote for your voiceover services, there are references like the GVAA Rate Guide or Gravy For The Brain Rate Guide that can give you a broad range of current VO industry standard rates.
+Many voice actors swear by these resources to be sure they are being paid fairly.

 When researching voiceover work in a specific genre, pay attention to common rate standards, like commercial rates including session fees and “usage” or “buyout” terms, e-Learning paying per word or PFM (per finished minute), or Audiobooks paying PFH (per finished hour).
 It’s ultimately up to you to decide what your rates will be.
 I suggest being open to negotiating without ever selling yourself short.